-- A. Compensation.
-Section 15.207, Texas Finance Code, provides that: "(a) A commission member may not receive compensation or a benefit because of the member's service on the commission except as provided by Subsection (b). (b) For each day that a commission member engages in the business of the commission, the member is entitled to: - (1) per diem, including compensatory per diem; - (2) actual expenses for meals and lodging; and - (3) transportation expenses."
+A. Compensation.
+Section 15.207, Texas Finance Code, provides that: "(a) A commission member may not receive compensation or a benefit because of the member's service on the commission except as provided by Subsection (b). (b) For each day that a commission member engages in the business of the commission, the member is entitled to:

-- B. Meals and lodging.
-Members shall be reimbursed for actual expenses for meals and lodging as authorized by the General Appropriations Act, not to exceed the maximum amount allowed as a deduction for State legislators while away from home during a legislative session as established pursuant to the Internal Revenue Code.
+- (1) per diem, including compensatory per diem; - (2) actual expenses for meals and lodging; and - (3) transportation expenses." - B. Meals and lodging.
+Members shall be reimbursed for actual expenses for meals and lodging.
+Generally, the amount reimbursed should not exceed the locality-based maximum rates approved by the Office of the Comptroller of Public Accounts.
 In accordance with IRS requirements, a member that receives reimbursement for meals in conjunction with non-overnight trips will be issued an IRS Form 1099 for the calendar year in which the reimbursement was paid. - C. Transportation.
-Members shall be reimbursed for transportation in conformity with allowances specified by the Comptroller of Public Accounts, except that the mileage allowance for use of a privately-owned vehicle is limited to the rate authorized for Department staff. - D. Additional Travel.
+Members shall be reimbursed for transportation in conformity with allowances specified by the Comptroller of Public Accounts, except that the mileage allowance for use of a privately- owned vehicle is limited to the rate authorized for Department staff. - D. Additional Travel.
 Any additional travel at State expense by individual Commission members pertaining to Department programs, other than attendance at legislative hearings or meetings with legislators, shall require prior approval by the Commission or if circumstances warrant, the Chair may grant approval subject to final approval of the Commission.
 Commission members may attend certain state and national credit union conferences in furtherance of their knowledge and skills related to their responsibilities as a Commission member, subject to approval by the Commission. - E. Public Members.
 The disadvantage that public members may have by not having a sponsor organization to fund attendance at training conferences is recognized and shall be considered in formulating budget requests and in scheduling public members for conferences.